user18130814200115-2/groffscripts/README.md

 ### Plugins
 plugins I use are Goyo and Limelight.

+## Gedit (GTK sourceview)
+I have made a gtksourceview language speciication file for editors such as gedit.
+It is called `groff.lang` and should be installed to `/usr/share/gtksourceview-X/language-specs` for system-wide, or `~/.local/share/gtksourceview-X/language-specs` for a per-user install.
+Replace X in the above path with the version of gtksourceview you are running (most recent is 4).

 ## Groff
 My Macros are built as a superset of the excellent `mom` macros.
 ### .MARKUP